wp-cool-tools/quick-featured-images/README.txt

 1. Filter by **post type**: Search by post types.
 By **default all** posts, pages and custom post types will be affected
 2. Filter by **category**: Search posts by category
 3. Filter by **tag**: Search posts by tag

+The **Pro version** offers you additionally:

+1. Filter by **format**: Search by post format
+2. Filter by **author**: Search by author
+3. Filter by **custom taxonomy**: Search by terms of registered taxonomies of a plugin or a theme
+4. Filter by **featured image size**: Search for small featured images below a given size
+5. Filter by **multimedia type**: Search for audio and video files
+6. Filter by **search**: Search by search term: Search in post title and post content or in post title only
+7. Filter by **status**: Search by several statuses (published, draft, private etc.).
+By **default all** statuses will be affected
+8. Filter by **time**: Search by time specifications
+9. Filter by **parent page**: Search child pages by parent page

+If you want to use these filters then take a look the **Pro version** [Quick Featured Images Pro](https://www.kybernetik-services.com/plugins/quick-featured-images-pro/?utm_source=wordpress_org&utm_medium=plugin&utm_campaign=readme).

+= Bulk Edit: Presets (Pro only) =

+In the Pro version you can store all settings of a process as a preset.
+That is time-saving for recurring tasks managing featured images of your site.

 = Automatic Default Featured Images: Rules =